mbaumer/us_hep_funding/docs/_states/NY.md

 [Back to top](#top)
 ## NY-06 -- Rep. Grace Meng (D) -- [Wikipedia](https://en.wikipedia.org/wiki/NY-06)
 ### Committees
-Grace Meng is the #3 Republican on the House Appropriations Subcommittee on Commerce, Justice, and Science
+Grace Meng is the #3 Democrat on the House Appropriations Subcommittee on Commerce, Justice, and Science

-Grace Meng is the #19 Republican on the House Committee on Appropriations
+Grace Meng is the #19 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```